 Duo of Daniels and Nabers lead No. 14 LSU past Mississippi State 41-14

-STARKVILLE - Right out of the gate, No. 14 LSU was no match for Mississippi State.
+STARKVILLE - Right out of the gate, Mississippi State was no match for No. 14 LSU.
 Quarterback Jayden Daniels and wide receiver Malik Nabers were the one-two punch for the Tigers who accounted for 521 total yards on Saturday at Davis Wade Stadium, resulting in a 41-14 win in the SEC opener.

 Trending News